Russia suspends its mission to NATO | DW | 18.10.2021

 Moscow is also closing the alliance's liaison mission.
 The announcement comes after NATO expelled eight members of the Russian mission to the military alliance.

-Things were already icy, but now they are moving to deep freeze, NATO head Stoltenberg (l) and Russian FM Lavrov (r) in New York in September
+Things were icy, now they are moving to deep freeze, NATO head Stoltenberg (l) and Russia's Lavrov (r) in September

 Russian Foreign Minister Sergey Lavrov said Monday that his country is suspending its mission to NATO.